 The Wildcat is crepuscular (active during twilight and pre-dawn hours) and survives off small mammals, reptiles, and birds.

-As the newly created Domestic cat (descended from the African-Asiatic Wildcat) spread across the continents, they did also interbreed with European Wildcats.
+As the newly created Domestic cat (descended from the African Wildcat) spread across the continents, they did end up interbreeding with the European Wildcats who already lived there.
 Today, the European Wildcat has an interesting genome: a mixed bag of native wild European Wildcat genes, as well as Domestic cat influence.
 Work is being carried out to restore the European Wildcat species to native forests (and preserve its habitat) as well prevent its genome from being further mixed with the Domestic cat lineage.

-Since both the African-Asiatic and European Wildcat species can interbreed with Domestic Cats, many scientists believe hybridization is becoming a serious threat to both the purebred European and African-Asiatic Wildcat populations.
+Since all Wildcat subspecies can interbreed with Domestic Cats, many scientists are concerned hybridization is becoming a serious threat to both the purebred European and African-Asiatic Wildcat populations.

 https://www.wildcatfamily.com/felis-lineage/african-wildcat-and-asiatic-wildcat-felis-lybica/